rahulsinghpharthyal/ToDo_MySQL/README.md

    npm start
    ```

-6. The server will be running on `http://localhost:8000`.
+6. The server will be running on `http://localhost:8000`. in Local
+  and the hosted will be running on `https://todo-mysql-f5m6.onrender.com`.

 ## API Endpoints